-TΦ101 is intended to be a clearinghouse of information from many sources and we encourage others in the field to send us comments, reactions, and especially materials and approaches that have been successful in your own classes.
-We cannot promise to post everything we receive.
-According to our mission statement, all decisions about what to include are at the sole discretion of the director.
-However, we do promise to seriously consider whatever you send us.
+TΦ101 was originally intended to be a clearinghouse of information from many sources and we encouraged others in the field to send us comments, reactions, and especially materials and approaches that have been successful in your own classes.
+Since 2013, however, the staff of TP101 has been diverted to other projects.
+If you have something of vital interest, you are welcome to send it to us.
+However, we are not actively soliciting new material and, at any rate, we cannot promise to post things that we receive.
+In any event, all decisions about what to include are at the sole discretion of the director.
 There are a few guidelines for submission:

 - All materials will be covered under the Attribution-Share Alike License.
 This license is similar to open-source software licenses.
 It allows others to copy, share, remix, tweak, and build upon your work (even for commercial purposes), as long as they credit the author and license their new creations under the identical terms.
 See the license itself for precise details.